kokkos/kokkos-core-wiki/docs/source/API/algorithms/sorting/sort-freefnc-standard-policies.rst

    Semantics:

-   - this function is potentially asynchronous
+   - this function is potentially asynchronous.
+If needed, you can block either using a `global fence <../core/parallel-dispatch/fence.html>`_ or you can just use `fence the execution space instance <../core/execution_spaces.html>`_ argument you pass to the function

 .. cppkokkos:function:: template <class ComparatorType, class DataType, class...
 Properties> void sort(const Kokkos::View<DataType, Properties...>& view, const ComparatorType& comparator)

    Sort the elements in ``view`` in non-discending order using the view's associated execution space.
    Elements are compared using the comparison functor ``comparator``.

-   .. versionadded:: 4.2.0

    :param view: view to sort
    :param comparator: comparison functor